hansemannn/titanium-bluetooth/README.md

 Ti.Bluetooth is an open source project to support Bluetooth / BLE in Appcelerator Titanium.

 ## Requirements
+- Titanium Mobile SDK 7.5.0.GA or later for Android. (_You can always download the source and build the project for lower SDK-targets_)
-- Titanium Mobile SDK 6.0.0.GA or later
+- Titanium Mobile SDK 6.0.0.GA or later for iOS.
 - iOS 8.1 / Android 4.0.0 or later
-- Xcode 8.0 or later
+- Xcode 10.1 or later

 ## Download + Setup